smartupio/localstack-spring-boot/README.md

 The *localstack.enabled* config is mandatory, you must specify this.

-If *localstack.auto-start* config is true, then localstack the localstack docker image will be managed by the plugin, otherwise it's the responsibility of the user to download, start and stop container.

 The services that are going to be used must be specified, otherwise they won't be enabled.

-**Note:**
-If a service is not enabled that does not mean that the service won't run, it just means that it won't be configured.

 ## How it works

-**Smartup LocalStack Autoconfiguration** works by pulling and starting the *atlassianlabs/localstack* Docker image and running a container on application startup.

 The configuration of the *AmazonWebServiceClients'* present in your project will be overwritten if the configuration is enabled.

-If multiple services are using the Docker container then the last one that shuts down will close the docker container.